 Both lowa State University and industry want our graduates to be well-rounded professionals who can interact with their coworkers, business clients, and society.
 Social Science and Humanities (SSH) electives are an important part of your chemical engineering degree program.
 These courses can help you develop or expand skills necessary to achieve success within both industry and society.
 The CBE department defines SSH electives as non-technical, non-skilled based courses that help students to develop a love for lifelong learning, foster critical thinking, and expand their worldview.
-An approved list of SSH electives is listed on pages 10 - 12.
+An approved list of SSH electives is listed on pages 10-12.

-Using Independent Study (490) courses as SSH electives requires prior approval by your adviser and the CBE Curriculum Committee.
-Consult with your adviser for courses not on the SSH list, such as Honors Seminars, experimental courses (http://www.registrar.iastate.edu/faculty-staff/courses/explistings), or other courses that you think might qualify.
+Using Independent Study (490) courses as SSH electives requires prior approval by your advisor and the CBE Curriculum Committee.
+Consult with your advisor for courses not on the SSH list, such as Honors Seminars, experimental courses, or other courses that you think might qualify.